 That “I’m with stupid” t-shirt may have been a great icebreaker a decade ago, but it probably doesn’t get a lot of laughs today.
 Act your age and avoid humor t-shirts once you reach the big four-oh.
 This doesn’t mean you can’t still crack jokes and be the life and soul of the party, it’s just generally a good idea to avoid branding jokes across your chest once you get past puberty.

-Vintage clothes can look very chic on the young and hip, but once you arrive at the borders of middle agedom vintage apparel will likely make you look like a walking museum.
+Vintage clothes can look very chic on the young and hip, but once you arrive at the borders of middle-aged vintage apparel will likely make you look like a walking museum.
 Don’t waste your money on expensive vintage gear that reminds you of your lost youth and definitely throw out any clothes your mother bought you when you were still in high school.
-Try and wear new, fresh clothes that are age and era appropriate.
+Try and wear new, fresh clothes that are age and era-appropriate.

 As you can see, there are multiple looks and pieces of clothing that just aren’t going to work once you turn 40.
 What once may have been your best look has the potential to make you look odd and older than you are as you enter your fourth decade.
 You can still embrace fashion, but just remember to dress your age.
 Good luck!